ayuranjan/Git-Basics/README.md

 7. git clone link(copy)  (without .git)
 8.Enter

+If you want to clone a single repository use - git clone --single-branch --branch <branchname> <repo-to-be-cloned>

 Steps to push a file in a  existing  repository:-
 1. On your computer, move the file you'd like to upload to GitHub into the local directory that was created when you cloned the repository.
 2.Open Terminal.